allnrvao/allnrvao/README.md

 🧠 I'm Allan — curious, creative, and passionate about technology, design, and the emotions sparked by powerful ideas.

-👨‍💻 I'm studying Systems Engineering, where I get to blend logic, aesthetics, and meaningful user experiences.
+👨‍💻 I'm studying Systems Engineering.

 🎨 I love all things visual, artistic, and intuitive.
 I look for beauty and depth in every detail.

 🎧 Music is part of my language, Music inspires me just as much as clean code or smooth animations.

-🌍 I dream of building things that matter — things that speak, connect, and leave a mark.
+🌍 I dream of building things that matter, things that speak, connect, and leave a mark.

-🌱 Always learning: how to write better code, understand users more deeply, or just grow without losing what makes me, me.

-🎯 My goal: to create soulful things — digital or not — that look great, work smoothly, and feel even better.
+🎯 My goal: to create soulful things (digital or not) that look great, work smoothly, and feel even better.

 ---